 In closing, let’s go back to that teenager on that panel the first night.
 She told a story about how her mom took her phone away and how she found an old one in a drawer and was able to get around the controls on it.
 She explained that even when kids get their phones taken away, or apps removed, even with all the best parental controls in effect, kids are smart.
 If there’s a will there’s a way.

-Our kids want/need attention any way they can get it, even if it’s negative attention.
-If they’re getting it from posting crazy/inappropriate/attention-seeking things on technology oh they’ll get it…from their peers as well as from getting attention from their parents (if they find out).
+Our kids want and need attention any way they can get it, even if it’s negative attention.
+If they’re getting it from posting crazy, inappropriate, attention-seeking things on technology, oh they’ll get it.
+From their peers as well as from getting attention from their parents (if they find out).

-But if WE as parents can give them more of that…if we can “see” them more, “hear” them more, and show our love though communication and discussions and respect and letting them somehow keep their dignity, how positive that can be!
-We also need to help them build their own confidence from those four most essential things in that slide up there: they need movement, nature, real human connections, and physical touch (love that they had a mom and her daughter demonstrate how long an 8-second hug is…and how powerful that kind of connection is).
+But if WE as parents can give them more of that…if we can “see” them more, “hear” them more, and show our love through communication and discussions and respect and letting them somehow keep their dignity, how positive that can be!
+We also need to help them build their own confidence from those four most essential things: they need movement, nature, real human connections, and physical touch.
+I love that they had a mom and her daughter demonstrate how long an 8-second hug is…and how powerful that kind of connection is.

 So it has to happen right?